The concept of discipleship was ingrained in me early on:

 If I am making disciples (devoted followers), then I am pushing them (or compelling them) to follow the One and only person that God wants us to follow, that is Jesus.

-Over time, I have learned what it means to go straight to Jesus.
+Over time, I have learned the simplicity of what it means to go straight to Jesus.
 I am still learning how to walk with him and talk with him and most of all, listen to and follow him.

 I have learned that he is life and gives his life freely.
 I have learned that his yoke (teachings) are easy (oh, so easy) and the burden (expectations) he places on me is oh.
 So.
 Light.